The Economic Policy Centre Advisory Board comprises of the following members:

 Joe is currently a member of the Simon Community Corporate Fundraising Committee and a Trustee of the MAC.

-Tony Simpson is the Director of Strategic Policy in the Department of Finance & Personnel (DFP).
+Tony Simpson is the Director of Strategic Policy in the Department of Finance.
 He is also the Head of Profession for Economists working across the Northern Ireland Civil Service.

 Tony's area of responsibility includes: developing and implementing policy in relation to the devolution of fiscal powers, including Corporation Tax and Air Passenger Duty; Public Sector Pay; Banking & Access to Finance; as well as a broad range of other economic policy areas.
 His role in DFP also includes the provision of economic briefing and analysis, as well as major expenditure appraisal